November 24, 2020 | Human ResourcesRead the Article

 Finance is one of the most heavily regulated aspects of any business.
 A CFO is expected to be familiar with not only state and federal tax regulations, but also dozens of employment laws from the Fair Labor Standards Act (FLSA) to the Family Medical and Leave Act (FMLA) to the Occupational Safety and Health Administration (OSHA).
 Take into account a wide range of state and local labor laws, and the hours spent on ensuring compliance start to add up quickly.
 Even so, non-compliance with any of those regulations can result in heavy fines, suspension of certifications, and loss of reputation that can all do major financial damage to an organization.
 If and when violations do happen, it is essential to have well-kept, preferably automated records of your organization’s activities.
 This can help pinpoint where mistakes were made and ensure that the same missteps don’t happen again.

 It may seem like an overly obvious focal point, but ensuring that employees are being paid accurately is a complicated and extremely important metric for CFOs to focus on.
-Without a reliable time-tracking system, for instance, a business can easily lose money to overpayments or excessive overtime hours, or risk violating labor laws and harming employee morale with underpayments.
+Without a reliable time and attendance software, for instance, a business can easily lose money to overpayments or excessive overtime hours, or risk violating labor laws and harming employee morale with underpayments.
 Ensuring that an organization is recording and reporting hours worked in a timely and accurate fashion is vital to a business’s financial well-being.

 Any CFO can tell you that there is a lot more to the role than making sure the money goes to the right places.
 Keeping your CFOs and financial experts closely involved with the metrics that drive your business, from forecasting budgets to maximizing productivity to making certain that everyone is being paid what and when they should be, helps ensure that your decisions are financially sound from beginning to end.